MajoorWaldi/ComfyUI-Majoor-ProjectSettings/README.md

 - If sidebar tabs are supported, you’ll see a **Project Settings** tab.
 - Otherwise, the UI falls back to a **floating panel**.

+## Debugging logs 🐞
+- To enable verbose debug logs in the UI, set `window.MJR_DEBUG = true` in the browser dev console before interacting with the extension.
+When enabled, the UI will emit developer messages via `console.debug()`.

 ---

 ## Project Structure (Default)